foreverphoenix/the-phoenix-flavour/content/skyforge/quick-start/_index.md

 {{< alert color="info">}}You can easily swap to a different weather overhaul or post-processing preset should you wish to.
 However, note that swapping out a lighting overhaul is a great deal more work on account of the required patching.{{< /alert >}}

-## Central Theme
+## List Concept

 You have created the skeleton of your setup.
 Now it is time to put some meat on those bones.

-At this point, it is time to consider what specifically you wish to achieve with your setup - picking a central theme, as it were.
-Of course, you can also set yourself multiple goals, depending on your modding abilities.
+At this point, it is time to consider what specifically you wish to achieve with your setup, picking a concept or theme for your list.
+Of course, you can also set yourself multiple goals, depending on your modding capabilities.

 There are three basic types of setups: